 Her passion at STARS is to improve the quality of life of people living with PD.
-In addition to creating novel individual and group therapy programs focused on agility and mobility, she facilitates the St. Augustine Parkinson’s disease support group, which offers patients and caregivers free year round educational resources and social support via monthly meetings and partnerships with local health care providers.
+In addition to creating novel individual and group therapy programs focused on agility and whole body mobility, she facilitates the St. Augustine Parkinson’s disease support group, which offers patients and caregivers free year round educational resources and social support via monthly meetings and partnerships with local health care providers.

 Dr Lomaglio has a long history of mentoring and teaching and she was a full time assistant professor at the University of St. Augustine for 12 years.
 She currently travels around North America as a Parkinson’s Wellness and Recovery (PWR!) faculty member teaching other therapists how to best treat people with Parkinson’s disease.